BIGJRA/BIGJRA.github.io/rejuv.md

     -   Protect

 Strangely, I recommend taking out Madelis first.
-Her Pokémon go down easily to anything physical (Rock Slide, MVP as always) and Cradily isn’t much of a threat.
+Her Pokemon go down easily to anything physical (Rock Slide, MVP as always) and Cradily isn’t much of a threat.
 Sharpedo can be really annoying with super boosted Surf’s if you let it get off Speed Boosts.
 The grunt’s Heliolisk